satyam671/Netflix-Data-Analysis-Using-SQL/README.md

 ### Raw Data Layer
 •	Stored initial data imports for preservation and future reference.
 ### Final Staging Layer
-•	Maintained cleaned and transformed data, prepared for detailed analysis and reporting.
+•	Maintained cleaned and transformed data, and prepared for detailed analysis and reporting.

 ## 5. Data Analysis Using SQL
 ### Director Analysis